Are you thinking about opening a daycare and providing child care services in your community?

 Worst Case Scenario: Cash payments also require manual recordkeeping.
 You’ll probably create paper invoices and manually track payments to keep your books in order.
 If you lose track of how much money you’re making, or who still needs to pay, you might end up losing out on money that you’ve rightfully earned.
 You’ll also have a big mess on your hands when it’s time to file your taxes.

-What to Do Instead: Use child care billing software to automate the payment process, making it easy and convenient for parents to pay their child care invoices online via debit or credit.
+What to Do Instead: Use daycare billing software to automate the payment process, making it easy and convenient for parents to pay their child care invoices online via debit or credit.

 Passing Over Policies and Procedures